The Universal Pre-Kindergarten Program

 Pre-kindergarten will be offered at no charge to Island families — a core program of 15 hours a week will be funded for parents.
 Fees for additional early learning and child care services will apply.

-The pre-kindergarten fee will be provided directly to the early childhood center.
+The pre-kindergarten fee will be provided directly to the early childhood centre.

-While the Province of Prince Edward Island is offering a universal pre-kindergarten program, families who are not already registered in a licensed early childhood center still need to do so.
-These families will need to register their child on the PEI Early Learning and Child Care Registry and are encouraged to follow up with these centers.
+While the Province of Prince Edward Island is offering a universal pre-kindergarten program, families who are not already registered in a licensed early childhood centre still need to do so.
+These families will need to register their child on the PEI Early Learning and Child Care Registry and are encouraged to follow up with these centres.